GreatAI-NeuBee/eventAI-frontend/README.md

 ## 📄 License

-This project is part of the EventAI platform for intelligent event planning and crowd simulation.
+This project is part of the Event Buddy platform for intelligent event planning and crowd simulation.